slemire/slemire.github.io/_posts/2020-06-12-htb-writeup-monteverde.md

 ---
 layout: single
 title: Monteverde - Hack The Box
 excerpt: "Monteverde was an Active Directory box on the easier side that requires enumerating user accounts then password spraying to get an initial shell.
-Then we find more credentials looking around the box and eventually find the MSOL account password which we use to get administrator access"
+Then we find more credentials looking around the box and eventually find the MSOL account password which we use to get administrator access."
 date: 2020-06-12
 classes: wide
 header: